Nick6464/OrchidShelf/README.md

 ## What It Does

 This system automatically waters your plants using a flood irrigation method.
 It fills each tray with water, lets the plants soak, then drains everything back to a central reservoir.
-Water is reused and cycles run on programmed schedules.
+Water is reused and cycles run on cron-based schedules with intelligent queue management to prevent conflicts.

 ## How It Works

 The system consists of 4 independent zones each with its own pump and flood tray, all connected to a central water reservoir.
 An ESP32 controller running ESPHome manages everything through Home Assistant.
 The pumps are reversible - they run forward to fill trays and reverse to drain them back to the reservoir.

 Each zone cycles through four phases: Fill (pump pushes water to tray), Soak (water sits while plants absorb it), Drain (pump reverses to pull water back), and Wait (dry period until next cycle).
-Since all zones operate independently, you can run different schedules for different plant types simultaneously.
+A queue system ensures only one zone operates at a time, queuing any conflicting schedules and processing them in order once the active cycle completes.

 ## Why Use Flood Irrigation?